jiayiliujiayi/timekilleR/README.md

 [Jiayi Liu](https://jiayiliu.me)

 ---
-The timekiller is an [R](https://www.r-project.org) package with unimportant, superstitious and personal R functions that kill time.
+The timekiller is an [R](https://www.r-project.org) package with several unimportant, superstitious and personal R functions that kill time.

 Also, writing this package itself is a way to kill time.